What does it cost to build my Truck, Jeep, or SUV?

 Chevy: Chevy's require their sensor's to be activated with a special tool.
 We can do this in house, we have the activation tool.
 Without the activation the low pressure warning will trigger.

-Dodge/ Ram/ Jeep: Dodge's/ Ram's/ Jeeps do not require special programming for sensors to read on any of their trucks, however they've proved to be very problematic when recognizing sensors in aftermarket wheels.
+Dodge/ Ram/ Jeep: Dodge's/ Ram's/ Jeeps are not supposed to require special programming for sensors to read on any of their trucks, however they've proved to be very problematic when recognizing sensors in aftermarket wheels.
 We've seen them intermittently lose connectivity with the new sensors then regain the connection without intervention; this is true especially on Ram 1500s.
 On Ram 2500 or 3500s you must ensure the truck is in the light load mode or a low pressure warning will be triggered.
+We find there often still needs to be computer intervention with these sensors to ensure 100% connectivity.

 Toyota: All Toyota Sensors must be programmed and paired with the vehicle.
-The also tend to be problematic and often require dealer intervention to read correctly.
+Most Toyotas have a reset button under the dash which must be utilized in conjunction with a TPMS tool.
+They can be problematic and sometimes require dealer intervention to read correctly.

 Will my speedometer be accurate with bigger tires?